reinauer/amiga-romy/README.md

 This project aims at iterating and improving the existing Romy designs.

+# Software

+Look in the [`software`](software/) directory for a bunch of scripts to create a nice 1MB ROM image for you.

+There's also a small program to create parametrized PLCC plug footprints for KiCAD.

+# Logic

+The [`logic`](logic/) directory contains the contents for the GAL 22V10.
+If you want to build a ROMY yourself, you will need to program this before soldering your GAL down.

 # Hardware

-In the `hardware` directory you will find the kicad schematics and PCB for the latest versions of "my" ROMY:
+In the [`hardware`](hardware/) directory you will find the kicad schematics and PCB for the latest versions of ROMY:

 ## Amiga 4000 Romy